annabatki/android-tutorial-bitrise/index.md

 1. Create a new project
 ![new project](images/Welcome_to_Android_Studio.png)

-1. Configure `project path`, `app name`, and the `package name` of the new project
+1. Set a `project path`, an `app name`, and a `package name` for the new project
 ![configure](images/Create_New_Project.png)

-1. Select target SDK
+1. Select target SDK(s)
 ![sdk](images/Create_New_Project_2.png)

 1. Choose one of the available activity types.
-In this case, I use an *Empty Activity*
+In this tutorial, *Empty Activity* is used.
 ![activity](images/Create_New_Project_3.png)

 ## Unit test

-As a preparation, I've created a class file in advance: `Utils.java`, which has an `addNumbers` function.
-We will test this function now to see if it works as expected.
-(Later we will use this function for our app functionality as well.)
+A class file (`Utils.java`) was created in advance, which has an `addNumbers` function.
+This function will be tested to see if it works as expected.
+(Later this function will be used for testing app functionality as well.)

 1. Add the file
 ![utils](images/add_utils_file.png)

-  I've used the following code snippet in the file:
+  The following code snippet was used in the file:

   ```
   package project.testcompany.com.mytestapplication;